deeppavlov/dd-idde/README.md

 You can open the same `*.py` file with the Draw.io Dialog Designer and as `.py` file.
 They are synchronized, so you can switch between them as you like it.
 This is super pratical if you want to use find/replace to rename text or other features of VS Code to speed up your diagram creation/edit process.
-Use the `View: Reopen Editor With...` command to toggle between the text or the Draw.io-based **DD-IDDE Dialog Designer** editor.
+Use the `View: Reopen Editor With...` command to toggle between the text or the Draw.io-based **DF Designer** editor.
 You can open multiple editors for the same file.

 ## DF Designer Contributors